 [Margaret Morrison had a sister named Mary Morrison.
 Jean Morrison of Cincinnati, Ohio, has placed a letter on the internet from Mary Morrion to her nephew, Joseph Pinkney Morrison, later a Cumberland Presbyterian minister in California.
-Mary Morrison was living in 1857 with a nephew in Hillsboro, Coffee County, the death of Margaret Morrison McCorkle, and reports that she,
+Mary Morrison was living in 1857 with a nephew in Hillsboro, Coffee County, Tennessee.
+Herletter is dated 29th July 1857, almost a decade after the death of Margaret Morrison McCorkle, and reports that she, Mary Morrison, had heard no word from the McCorkles since Robert [Robert Andrew Hope McCorkle] had last written to her.]